 In 2021, the IRS made several key adjustments to the 401(k) contribution limits for the 2022 tax year.

 - For employees—The contribution limit for individual employees is $19,500 (2021) and increasing to $20,500 (2022).
 In the event that an employee has multiple 401(k) accounts, this contribution limit is valid for the total contributions across all accounts, and includes both contributions to traditional and after-tax contributions to Roth 401(k) accounts.

 - For employers—The contribution limit for employers is calculated along with employee contributions.
 For 2021, this combined contribution limit is $58,000, with a limit of $64,500 in the event of catch-up contribution (more about that in a moment).
 For 2022, the combined contribution limit is $61,000, with a limit of $67,500 if there is catch-up contribution eligibility.

 - Catch-up contributions—Employees who are 50 years of age and older are allowed to make additional contributions to their 401(k) in order to accelerate their savings.
-The 2019 catch-up contribution limit is $6,000.
-In 2020, the catch-up contribution limit goes up to $6,500.
+The 2021 catch-up contribution limit is $6,500.
+In 2022, the catch-up contribution limit remains at $6,500.

 When you work with a Precious Metals Specialist to review your existing retirement accounts and identify which ones you would like to roll over or transfer into your SDIRA, they will help you identify which ones are eligible to be moved.